Skip to main content

 Mark as unverified

-Use the Unverified flag to mark a translation you do not consider to be 100% correct.
-Later you can use the Filter dropdown to show only the unverified strings.
+The Unverified flag can be used to mark translations that may not be 100% correct.
+You can later filter translations to show only unverified strings.

 Translation history